Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Appendix

 where, ${\cal G}$ is the electron Green's function in a $\{{\bf m}_{i},\phi_{i}\}$ background.

 The weight factor for an arbitrary space-time configuration $\{{\bf m}_{i}(\tau), \phi_{i}(\tau)\}$ involves computation of the fermionic determinant in that background.
-If we write the auxiliary fields in terms of its Matsubara modes ${\bf m}_{i}(\Omega_{n})$ and $\phi_{i}(\Omega_{n})$, then the various approximations can be recognized and compared.

-1. Determinant quantum Monte Carlo (DQMC) retains the full ``$i, \Omega_{n}$'' dependence of ${\bf m}$ and $\phi$, computing $log[Det[{\cal G}^{-1}\{{\bf m},\phi\}]]$ iteratively for importance sampling.
-The approach is valid at all temperatures but does not readily yield real frequency properties.
+The auxiliary field quantum Monte Carlo with static path approximation (SPA) retains the full spatial dependence in ${\bf m}_{i}$ and $\phi_{i}$ but keeps only the $\Omega_{n}=0$ mode.
+It thus includes classical fluctuations of arbitrary magnitudes but no quantum ($\Omega_{n} \neq 0$) fluctuations.